senura-47802/TECHLORE/How to contribute.md

 3.You can send private emails after one day,

-4.<a href="gnsprogrammers@gmail.com">Use this email address for private massage after one day you used pullrequest method.</a>
+4.Use this email address for private massage after one day you used pullrequest method - gnsprogrammers@gmail.com